 - I. Complete and submit a new "Application for Admission" to the Office of Admissions and Records. - II.
-Returning students on probation or dismissed status must obtain counselor advisement and approval before proceeding with registration. - III.Returning students in exempt status (see exemptions, page 13) may not be required to obtain counselor approval prior to registration.
+Returning students on probation or dismissed status must obtain counselor advisement and approval before proceeding with registration. - III.Returning students in exempt status (see exemptions, page 13 of the 2004-2006 College Catalog) may not be required to obtain counselor approval prior to registration.
 Note: Exempt status does not exempt students from prerequisite requirements. - IV.
 Returning students will not receive an individual registration appointment date.
 Registration date is based on the date of application.
+Allow two business days for application processing.